 When bitten by a bed bug, not everyone will experience symptoms.
 Those who do will notice a bit with a red swollen area and a dark red center, bites grouped together in small areas or in lines, and possibly blisters and hives at the bite spot.
 Bites will be very itchy, and may cause a burning sensation.
 You will not notice when they bite because the let out a tiny bit of anesthesia into your body beforehand.
 The symptoms may not always show immediately, and can take a few weeks.
 Bed bugs will not feed every night, and can go several days to weeks without eating.
 Luckily bed bugs do not share other diseases when they bite.

 How we get rid of bed bugs:

 You can try home products sold in stores, but most may not be strong enough or you may not be able to locate all of them.
 Our experts are trained to know where to look to find the source of your bed bug problem, and will identify bed bugs live or dead.
-Starting in the bedroom and going through all the target area’s – beds, bed frames, box springs, linens, ect.
-Our techs will then move on through out the rest of your home searching through furniture and its surrounding areas.
+Starting in the bedroom and going through all the target area’s – beds, bed frames, box springs, linens, etc. Our techs will then move on throughout the rest of your home searching through furniture and its surrounding areas.
 Once the infestation is confirmed, we will build a plan to rid your home of these uninvited guests!

 Pests bothering you?
 We’ll handle it!